Abastro/Funcy/README.md

 Here, 'Type value' means : the function 'value' inherits the function 'Type'.
 Surprisingly, it works well as traditional view on type.

 Inheritance is like this: The child function needs to be defined for all domain of the parent function, mapping all value to the codomain of the parent function.

+This is all the description I think I need, try to take a look at it!